cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 link any particular PRF evaluation to x.
 This property is also known as unlinkability {{DGSTV18}}.

+Beyond client input secret, in the OPRF protocol, the server learns nothing about the output y of the function, nor does the client learn anything about the server's private key k.

 For the VOPRF and POPRF protocol variants, there is an additional security property: